iheartre/iHeartConnectorWindows/README.md

 # iHeartConnectorWindows
 iHeart oximeter data connector.
-C# application for Windows Runtime.
+C# application for Windows Runtime 10/11.
 - Reads oximeter using built-in or external USB Bluetooth adapter.
 (Bluetooth V4 or higher)
 - Displays oximeter data on a chart in real-time.
 - Records oximeter data and exports to CSV or Excel.